Want a cold email system that generates results like these?

 Conclusion

-Beyond the immediate pipeline, the campaign produced something more durable: a validated ICP, a validated messaging angle, and a list-building playbook the client can keep running.
-The team now knows exactly which company profiles, which decision-maker titles, and which messaging combinations produce conversations with prospects who have a real parcel-spend problem worth solving.
+Beyond the immediate pipeline, the campaign produced something more durable: a validated ICP, a validated angle, and a list-building playbook the client can keep running.
+The team now knows exactly which company profiles, which titles, and which messaging combinations produce conversations with prospects who actually have a parcel-spend problem worth solving.
 That intelligence is portable across future campaigns and compounds over time.
-The lesson the Source1 Parcel campaign proves out holds broadly across cold email: the message only works when the list is right, and the list is only right when somebody is willing to audit it honestly and rebuild it from scratch when the data says it is not working.

 Past results do not guarantee future results.
 Individual outcomes vary based on industry, offer, and implementation.